AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 The entirety of a contract's public code is represented as a single block of bytecode with a maximum of `MAX_PUBLIC_INSTRUCTIONS_PER_CONTRACT` ($2^{15} = 32768$) instructions.
 The mechanism used to distinguish between different functions in an AVM bytecode program is left as a higher-level abstraction (_e.g._ similar to Solidity's concept of a function selector).

-> Note: See the [Bytecode Validation Circuit](./bytecode-validation-circuit.md) to see how a contract's bytecode can be validated and committed to.
+> See the [Bytecode Validation Circuit](./bytecode-validation-circuit.md) to see how a contract's bytecode can be validated and committed to.

 Refer to ["Bytecode"](/docs/bytecode) for more information.